How to use the command 'parted' (with examples)

 print

-: The command used to display the partition information of the selected disk.
+: The command within parted’s interactive mode that lists partition details of the currently selected disk.

 Partition Table: gpt